icon-project/icon-sdk-python/README.md

 ### Generating a Transaction

-After then, you should create an instance of the transaction using different types of **transaction builders** as follows.
+Next, you should create an instance of the transaction using different types of **transaction builders** as follows:

 ### Signing a Transaction